Upper bounds on the one-arm exponent for dependent percolation models: Introduction

 \subsection{Outline of the paper}

-In Section \ref{s:bp} we study Bernoulli percolation and give the proof of Theorems \ref{t:oab} and \ref{t:oab2}.
-In Section \ref{s:gf} we adapt the arguments to the Gaussian setting, and give the proof of Theorem \ref{t:oagf} subject to an auxiliary result (Proposition \ref{p:lbderiv}).
-In Section \ref{s:osss} we establish the Russo-type inequality for smooth Gaussian fields mentioned above, and apply it to prove Proposition \ref{p:lbderiv} and Theorem \ref{t:expdecay}.
+In Section \ref{s:ent} we establish the entropic bound in Proposition \ref{p:entbound}.
+In Section \ref{s:bou} we study finite-range models and give the proof of Theorems \ref{t:bou} and \ref{t:oab2}.
+In Section \ref{s:gf} we adapt the arguments to models with unbounded range of dependence, and give the proof of Theorem \ref{t:oagf}.
+In Section \ref{s:osss} we establish the Russo-type inequality in Proposition \ref{p:russo}, and apply it to prove Theorem \ref{t:expdecay}.
 The appendix contains a technical result on orthogonal decompositions of Gaussian fields.